phalcon/documentation/docs/di.md

 );
 ```

-Some limitations can be overcome by passing additional variables to the closure's environment:
+Some of the limitations can be overcome by passing additional variables to the closure's environment:

 ```php
 <?php